Image of jasmine flower

 The aromatic experience of Jasmine is nothing short of magical – there is almost something holy about the interaction between a human and the scent of Jasmine.
 The prowess of this plant most notably lies in its influence on the mental and emotional body and its ability to soothe the nervous system.

-Jasmine’s aromatic medicine can be very grounding, calming, and cooling, dedicated to dissolving rigidity and irritability.
-It has a unique and gentle way of balancing emotions and washing away tension.
+Jasmine’s aromatic medicine is grounding, calming, and cooling, which helps to dissolve rigidity and irritability.
+It has a gentle way of balancing emotions and washing away tension.
 It’s thought to help cleanse the emotions and encourage love and compassion to grow.

 For ages, Jasmine has been well-known for its aphrodisiac qualities.
 On a fundamental level, an aphrodisiac is defined as an herb that arouses sexual instinct and desire, with the potential to enhance pleasure.
 Traditionally, Jasmine has a history of being used in this way, as it has been thought to relax and increase circulation to the genitals.
 Herbalist and nutritionist Brigitte Mars shares that it’s believed to have an affinity for addressing complaints like low libido and erectile dysfunction.